Back to questions

 The dataset you are querying against may have different input & output - this is just an example!

-Next, we apply an aggregate function , which counts the number of values in the column for each policy holder-group.
+Next, we apply the aggregate function to count the frequency of values in the column for each policy holder.

 policy_holder_id | call_count |